mozilla-services/socorro/docs/configuring-socorro.rst

 Public-facing services like socorro-collector should be fronted by Nginx.

+This is so we can run Socorro components under the socorro user and not need to listen on privileged port 80, and also to protect from slow clients.
+Nginx is also more efficient at handling static assets.

 You can find a working example config in /etc/nginx/conf.d/socorro-collector.conf.sample
 You should change server_name at minimum, the default is "crash-reports".